David Shterenberg: Life

 Today his work is on view in public galleries in Moscow (Tretyakov Gallery and Pushkin Museum), St. Petersburg (Russian Museum) and Ekaterinburg.
 Much is still held in private collections in Russia.
+In 2019, David Shterenberg's work, along with works by Wassily Kandinsky, Kazimir Malevich, Vladimir Tatlin, Mikhail Larionov, Lyubov Popova and others, were featured in a major group exhibition, Avant-Garde: List No. 1, presented at the Tretyakov Gallery.